edgedb/easy-edgedb/chapter16/index.md

 }
 ```

-This time the CLI asks us if we renamed "link 'linked_important_places' of object type 'default::Place' to 'important_places'?", to which the answer is again yes.
+This time the CLI asks us if we renamed `link 'linked_important_places' of object type 'default::Place' to 'important_places'?`, to which the answer once again is yes.

 Let's do a final check to make sure that the data is there: